jonathanly91/Lecture-2/README.md

 '''Exercice 1.3 : Portfolio list
 Problem : Given a list of stocks, create a new list that adds Tesla to this portfolio.
-Print the new list.'''
+Print the new list.
-#Solution :
+Solution :'''
 stocks = ["APPL", "MSFT", "GOOGL"] stocks.append("TSLA")
 print(stocks)